-- The new framework for transatlantic transfers of personal data should meet the requirements set by European standards for the US side to meet the criteria of "necessity" and "proportionality" (which are also the narrow core of the fundamental principle of proportionality in constitutional law) when it comes to US intelligence authorities' access to personal data transferred from the EU for national security activities. - 2.
-The new framework should provide an adequate and effective redress mechanism for European citizens/residents whose personal data have been unlawfully processed.
+1. The new framework for transatlantic transfers of personal data should meet the requirements set by European standards for the US side to meet the criteria of "necessity" and "proportionality" (which are also the narrow core of the fundamental principle of proportionality in constitutional law) when it comes to US intelligence authorities' access to personal data transferred from the EU for national security activities.